ledgerscope/Xero-Java/README.md

 After the user has selected an organisation to authorise, they will be returned to your application specified in the redirectUri.
 Below is an example Callback servlet.
 You'll get a *code* from callback url query string and use it to request you access token.

-An access token can be associate with one or more Xero orgs, so you'll need to call Xero's identity service (https://api.xero.com/Connections).
+An access token can be associate with one or more Xero orgs, so you'll need to call Xero's identity service (https://xeroapi.ledgerscope.com/--SOURCE ACCOUNTING SOFTWARE--/Connections).
 You'll receive an array of xero-tenant-id's (that identify the organisation(s) authorized).
 Use both the access token and the tenant id to access resources via the API.

 Lastly, we save the access token, refresh token and Xero tenant id.
 We've mocked up a TokenStorage class for this demo.